adcimon/unity-script-templates/README.md

 # Unity Script Templates

-Collection of script templates I made for my Unity projects.
+Collection of custom script templates.

 To use them copy the script templates in the folder `Unity/Editor/Data/Resources/ScriptTemplates/`.